smikhalevski/doubter/README.md

 // → 'Hello, Jill'
 ```

-Notice that shape `asyncShape` still transforms the input string value to output string but the transformation itself is
+Notice that `asyncShape` still transforms the input string value to output string but the transformation itself is
 async.

 The shape is async if it uses async transformations.
 Here's an async object shape: